-It is critical that passive foreign investment into U.S. venture funds be protected.
-In recent years, foreign investors have increasingly invested into venture capital firms to gain exposure to the next wave of scientific and technological advancement.
-Passive foreign investment is vital to American startups as they grow, innovate, and create jobs, and does not produce national security concerns because the limited partners (LPs) that invest into U.S. venture funds do not gain access to sensitive information about the underlying companies in which the fund is invested.
+Passive foreign investment are not national security threat because the limited partners (LPs) that invest in U.S. venture funds do not gain access to sensitive information about the underlying companies in which the fund is invested.